By James Waterson

 What’s the first thing that comes to mind when you think of Waco?
-If your mental checklist includes Baylor University or a certain home renovating TV show couple, that would be understandable.
+If your mental checklist includes Baylor University or a certain home renovating TV show couple with a brand new cable TV channel of their own, that would be understandable.
 But then you’d be missing the larger picture of what makes Waco a first-rate destination.
-A thriving arts scene, one-of-a-kind shopping centers, a staggering array of dining options, a wealth of ways to enjoy the outdoors, and attractions like those a big city would be proud of can be found in Waco.
+A thriving arts scene, a one-of-a-kind shopping experience, a staggering array of dining options, a wealth of ways to enjoy the outdoors, and attractions like those a big city would be proud of can be found in Waco.
 Surrounded by all the natural beauty of central Texas and home to two picturesque rivers, Waco is a treat for all senses.

 Visit Magnolia Market

 Unless you’ve been living under a rock the last few years, you’ve probably heard of famed home remodelers and stars of HGTV’s Fixer Upper Chip and Joanna Gaines.
 If you’re a fan of the show, a stop by Magnolia Market should be an essential part of your trip to Waco.
 Nestled at the base of two historic silos and now covering two acres, Magnolia Market is a veritable home décor wonderland.
 Come here and you’ll find fetching accent pieces and wall decorations, rustic kitchenware, candles, and plenty of inspiration for the inside and outside of your abode.